 The Riverdale Community Coalition is a grassroots coalition formed in January 2013.
+Today our outreach extends to include hundreds within 13 civic groups from North to South and West to East Riverdale.
 Our goal is the preservation of our neighborhood in character, context and scale.
 We originally formed in response to the proposed Continuing Care Retirement Community (CCRC) which will be known as "Rivers Edge" due to it not being compatible to the existing R1 single-family residential zoning and not supporting the goals of the community’s, long-term land use plan, CD 8 2000: A River to Reservoir Preservation Strategy.
 RiverSpring Health (the CCRC) would be situated in the heart of the Special Natural area District.

 Riverdale Community Coalition has worked long and hard over the last five years to preserve the single-family character of our community.
 So far, with the community’s support, we have been successful in warding off the Hebrew Home’s plan to construct its multi-family apartments "Rivers Edge" in an area, which, after years of struggle, had been protected as a single-family zone.
 And it still is.
 Except that it isn’t.
 Ironically, the text changes that the mayor pushed through under the rubric of Zoning for Quality and Affordability, have become the vehicle which could allow multi-family apartment buildings to be constructed in an otherwise sacrosanct R1-1 district – the multi-million dollar luxury Continuing Care Retirement Community will be known as "Rivers Edge".